-Learning about progress against cancer has been a main theme here on After Twenty Years since I started this blog about five years ago.
-One of my first posts in 2013 was a look back at progress against breast cancer in the twenty years since I had been diagnosed.
+One of my first posts here on After Twenty Years in 2013 was a look back at progress against breast cancer in the twenty years since I had been diagnosed.

-Now, as we come to the end of 2018, let’s take another look back, but this time let’s focus on what we’ve seen in progress against breast cancer over the last five years or so.
+Now, let’s take another look back, but this time we’ll focus on what we’ve seen in progress against breast cancer over the last five years or so.

 But first: what might real “progress” against breast cancer actually look like?
 Personally, these are some things I would be looking for: